-Table 6-2 BSM management actions and performance targets
+Table 6-3 BSM management actions and performance targets

-TIMING MANAGEMENT ACTIONS PERFORMANCE TARGETS / OUTCOMES Prior to construction Refine Proposal design to minimise area of BSM habitat required to be cleared Not applicable During construction BSM habitat to be cleared within Proposal Area will be demarcated in the field to ensure clearing only occurs within the approved clearing area Where possible, initial earthworks in BSM habitat will occur during summer months (October to April) when wetlands are dry and water levels are at their lowest A clear span bridge with footings outside of the bed and banks of the channel will be installed at Five Mile Brook to maintain habitat connectivity and hydrology for BSM Install silt fences and / or curtains as required at, up and downstream of the Five Mile Brook bridge construction area Prior to any interruption of current surface water flows or fish pathways, culverts will be installed Long term hydrocarbon storage (i.e. hydrocarbons which shall not be used that day or not stored within equipment waitins to be used) or re-fuelling of equipment (with the exception of stationary plant) will not be permitted within 50 m of BSM habitat The Construction Contractor will prepare a Spill Response Procedure for oil, chemical or hazardous material spill events to ensure any spill is contained effectively and cleaned up appropriately and efficiently with approved materials Through detailed design, maintain hydrologic connections between BSM habitat areas to enable fish movement Design and construction of drainage to maintain surface water flows and groundwater regimes consistent with the pre-disturbance condition (baseline) as far as practicable As part of the CEMP, the construction contractor will prepare a Fire Management Plan to minimise risk of ignition from construction activities and effectively manage any resulting fire / wildfire.
-Avoid clearing outside the approved footprint Maintain connectivity between potential BSM habitat areas Maintain water quality levels within specified guidelines or commensurate with those of upstream reference sites Hydrology baseline functions and values are maintained Avoid indirect impacts to BSM in adjacent habitat Post construction Not applicable (monitoring and as-needed corrective action activities only) Not applicable
+TIMING MANAGEMENT ACTIONS PERFORMANCE TARGETS Prior to construction Not applicable (monitoring activities only) Not applicable During construction Where possible, initial earthworks in BSM habitat will occur during summer months (Oct-April) when wetlands are dry and water levels are at their lowest Install a suitable culvert to maintain habitat connectivity for BSM (small watercourse) during construction at the drainage line where it has been located at the southern end of the Proposal.
+Culverts will be installed prior to any interruption of current surface water flows or fish pathways.
+Install silt curtains or fences on the banks at bridge crossing point that have adjacent aquatic habitat Long term hydrocarbon storage (i.e. hydrocarbons which shall not be used that day or not stored within equipment waiting to be used) or re-fuelling of equipment (with the exception of stationary plant) will not be permitted within 50 m of BSM habitat The Construction Contractor will prepare a Spill Response Procedure for oil, chemical or hazardous material spill events to ensure any spill is contained effectively and cleaned up appropriately and efficiently with approved materials Through detailed design, maintain hydrologic connections between BSM habitat areas to enable fish movement Design and construction of drainage to maintain surface water flows and groundwater regimes consistent with the pre-disturbance condition (baseline) as far as practicable Avoid clearing outside the approved footprint Maintain connectivity between potential BSM habitat areas Maintain water quality levels within specified guidelines Avoid changes in hydrology from baseline conditions Avoid indirect impacts to BSM in adjacent habitat Post construction Not applicable (monitoring and as-needed corrective action activities only) Not applicable